switchback8195-code/Thatsofetch-storefront/README.md

 # Thatsofetch Storefront

-Welcome to the **Thatsofetch Storefront** GitHub repository!
+Welcome to the **That-is-Fetchy** GitHub repository!
 This project is a custom Shopify storefront designed to enhance the shopping experience with tailored features and improved UI/UX.

 ## 🛍️ About the Project